 British Mezzo Emma Carrington has worked in opera and concert venues across the world, performing a huge variety of repertoire, all to critical acclaim.
 An articulate, authoritative voice with a rich vocal substance combined with a remarkable stage presence and flair see her fit into a wide range of roles.

-Emma recently made her Royal Opera House debut playing the Valkyrie Rossweisse (Die Walküre) in Keith Warner’s production of Wagner’s Ring Cycle conducted by Antonio Pappano in Autumn 2018.
-Also for ROH she will understudy the role of Erda (Das Rheingold/Siegfried).
+Emma made her Royal Opera House debut playing the Valkyrie Rossweisse (Die Walküre) in Keith Warner’s production of Wagner’s Ring Cycle conducted by Antonio Pappano in Autumn 2018.
+Also for ROH she understudied the role of Erda (Das Rheingold/Siegfried).
+She returns to the ROH as First Maid (Elektra) in spring 2020.

 Her international debut was made in Chile’s only opera house ‘Teatro di Santiago’ as Baba the Turk (The Rake’s Progress) with David Syrus conducting.